rjambs/basic_clearance_app/README.md

-# Take Home Project
+# Basic Clearance App

-This is my submission for the take home project for First Circle.
+This is a basic clearance app

 ## How to run